 While both product – and project-based methodologies have benefits, I believe the product approach is more effective and efficient when it comes to collaborating on marketable software products.

-What is Product Mindset?
+What is Product Approach Mindset?

-It is a way of thinking, a set of behaviours which make it possible to realize your product with the smallest effort, just to get to know your clients and their needs from the very beginning - before you put effort and money into fulfilling needs you are not sure of.
+It is a way of thinking, a set of behaviours that make it possible to realize your product with the smallest effort, just to get to know your clients and their needs from the very beginning – before you put effort and money into fulfilling needs you are not sure of.

 Here, the technique of building an MVP – Minimum Viable Product – comes to our aid.
 An MVP is based on verifying your product with the market from the very beginning.
 Once you get the knowledge about your customers’ behaviours and needs and confront it with your product abilities, you can start the next iteration of working on it.

 Verifying your ideas with the market means a variety of actions.
 For example, you could invite beta testers to cooperate with you.
 They are people who will use your product and give you constant feedback about which part of your app is worth developing and which is useless.

 Another very effective tool for checking if you have a life interest or you’re just losing your money is using analytical tools to measure and examine your product.
 Google Analytics, or other similar solutions, could come in handy here.
 They allow you to track the traffic on your website and see if the clients use the product as they should.
 It’s also possible to see how many of them leave the app.